quangrtit/CNN_GAME/README.md

 - Test your trained model by running `python test.py`

 ## Data Collection & Training Process
-- If you want how i can get data from youtube and train you can read in [CNN_GAME/docs.pdf](CNN_GAME/docs.pdf)
+- If you want how i can get data from youtube and train you can read in [docs.pdf](docs.pdf)

 - The training data was collected from YouTube videos of world championship Tetris matches.
 Frames were extracted from the videos and processed into images for the CNN model.